 Roundabout Safety Improvement Project at Old Bethlehem Pike and Portzer Road

-The Pennsylvania Department of Transportation has awarded a $ $1,917,653 contract to Grace Industries, Inc. of Bath, PA, for a roundabout safety improvement project at the Old Bethlehem Pike and Portzer Road Intersection in Milford and Richland townships, Bucks County.
+The Pennsylvania Department of Transportation (PennDOT) announced today that construction will begin on Tuesday, January 3, on a project to improve safety by constructing a roundabout at the Old Bethlehem Pike and Portzer Road Intersection in Milford and Richland townships, Bucks County.